epidemics/covid/data-prep/README.md

 ## Fixing gleamviz data
-First fix `md_*.tsv` files which sometime countain two records of a single line.
+First fix `md_*.tsv` files which sometime countain two records on a single line.
 The script also removes unnecessary `ID` column to unify the format with the rest of the exported files.
-The following sed command removes leading space in all TSV files:
+Then follow with a simple `sed` command removes leading space in all TSV files:

 ```
 $ python remove_doubles.py <gleamviz-exported-data> data_fixed